rushilma/thesis/2-algorithms.typ

   Suppose an algorithm $alg(g,omega)$ is such that each coordinate of $alg(-,omega)$ is in $L2iid$.
 Then, the _coordinate degree_ of $alg$ is the maximum coordinate degree of each of its coordinate functions.
 ]

-By the low degree heuristic, these algorithms can be interpreted as a proxy for time $N^D$-algorithms, unlike classes based off of their stability properties, such as Lipschitz/Hölder continuous algorithms.
-Yet in addition to this interpretability, these algorithms also have accessible stability bounds:
+As we've seen, these algorithms admit clear stability bounds:

 // Thrm.
 Stability of randomized algorithms (part 1 of Prop 1.9)